Specialized Caseload Programs

 Family Partnership Program (FPP)

-The FPP is a collaborative partnership between Mental Health Mental Retardation of Tarrant County (MHMR) and Tarrant County Juvenile Services to provide intensive, home-based services for juveniles on probation with mental health needs.
-FPP operates from a team-focused, strength-based platform, employing a team that consists of a juvenile probation officer, a therapist, and family members.
+The FPP is a collaborative partnership between My Health My Resources of Tarrant County (MHMR) and Tarrant County Juvenile Services to provide intensive, home-based services for juveniles on probation with mental health needs.
+FPP operates from a team-focused, strength-based platform, employing a team that consists of a juvenile probation officer, a mental health specialist, and family members.
 FPP offers an additional pathway to serve more intense mental health needs of youth through a contract with MHMR to provide an in-home array of Cognitive Behavioral Therapy strategies to assist youth and families in removing mental and emotional barriers to successful functioning.

 Placement